AtharKharal/Datadise_my_website/content/home/hero.md

 title = "DATA paraDISE"

-# Order that this section will appear in.#3
+# Order that this section will appear in.
 weight = 10

 # Overlay a color or image (optional).